nimaofe/nimaofe/README.md

 ## About Me

-I'm a developer passionate about coding and creativity.
+I'm a data engineer passionate about coding and creativity.
 You can find more about me on my [personal website]([https://www.nimaofe.com](https://datasguide.com/)).

 ## Connect with Me